Chilliwack Secondary School

-Chilliwack Secondary is a public high school in Chilliwack, British Columbia part of School District 33 Chilliwack.
+Chilliwack Secondary is a public high school in Chilliwack, British Columbia, Canada.
+It is part of School District 33 Chilliwack.
 The first Chilliwack Secondary was established in 1903.
 The school moved to its present site in 1950.
-It is finished construction converting it to a hybrid high school and community centre.
+It is finished with construction converting it to a hybrid high school and community centre.
 The project was completed in 2013.

+2024 lockdown

+On September 12, 2024, Chilliwack Secondary School was put on lockdown due to "a 'potential situation' in the community" as stated by Danielle Wicker, the school principal.
+The school was placed into lockdown around 9 a.m. and was moved to a hold-and-secure around 10 a.m. with RCMP officers arriving on scene shortly after.
+No specified details of the situation were given either by Danielle Wicker or the RCMP, but it was reported that no injuries had occurred.